diarmuidw/pygrib2/trunk/examples/README.txt

 4) grib_repack is a utility for changing the compression scheme in a GRIB2 file.
 5) the rest of the examples read GRIB2 files and generate either plots of the data or plots of the grid.
-They require matplotlib and the basemap toolkit (http://matplotlib.sf.net).
+They require matplotlib (version 0.98 or higher) and the basemap toolkit (version 0.99 or higher, both availabe from http://matplotlib.sf.net).